kubeflow/mpi-operator/proposals/scalable-robust-operator.md

 - The launcher template, which should have a `mpirun` command.

-The images are expected to have the MPI implementation binaries (such as OpenMPI, MPICH or Intel MPI) the user’s MPI executable.
+The images are expected to have the MPI implementation binaries (such as OpenMPI, Intel MPI or MPICH) the user’s MPI executable.

 A controller processes the MPIJob, starting a Job with the following steps:
 1. Creates ConfigMap, which contains: